 Only God can produce true contentment in us.

-Nothing else can simulate his love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control amid affliction.
+Nothing else can replicate the superior quality of his love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control amid affliction.

-This truth becomes apparent when the temporal things we value are diminished or lost, and we look to God for help.
+This truth becomes clear when the temporal things we value are diminished or lost and we look to God for help.

-Just as the dark of night allows us to see features of the moon we would otherwise miss if the sun was always shining, the dark periods of life help us understand aspects of God’s excellence we would never comprehend if life were always easy.
+Just as the darkness of night enables us to see features of the moon we would otherwise miss if the sun were always shining, the dark periods of life help us understand aspects of God’s excellence we would never grasp if life were always easy.

-As we walk in harmony with God amid affliction, we learn, at increasingly deeper levels, that he is always good, his ideas and methods are always superior to ours, and his love for us is indeed unfailing.
+As we walk in harmony with God amid affliction, we learn, at deeper and deeper levels, that he is always good, that his ideas and methods are superior to ours, and that his love for us is unconditional and unfailing.

 Not until God is all we have do we truly understand that he is all we need.